Home / General Contractor / Simi Valley, CA

 Deep clean, detail punch-list, final walkthrough with you, warranty documentation handoff.

-Smaller projects (powder rooms, minor kitchen refreshes) compress this timeline to 4-6 weeks.
-Larger projects (full home remodels, additions) extend it to 6-12 months.
-We publish your specific week-by-week schedule at contract signing.
+Smaller Simi Valley projects (powder rooms, minor kitchen refreshes) compress this timeline to 4-6 weeks.
+Larger Simi Valley projects (full home remodels, additions) extend it to 6-12 months.
+We publish your specific Simi Valley week-by-week schedule at contract signing.

 Free consultation, line-item estimate, no pressure.
 We visit your home and walk through your vision together.